-Adult Children of Gray Divorce by Cheryl Stein
+Adult Children of Gray Divorce

 There is a large demographic getting a lot of air time right now – those over 50 who are choosing to get divorced.
 Oftentimes, these couples have been married for many years, and now their youngest is about to go to college or move out of the house.
 Many of the couples in these “gray divorces” have successful and flourishing adult children, who escaped being in the midst of a contentious divorce or custody battle while they were growing up, only to find themselves in the middle of their parent’s divorce now.